LayoutXML/AppListManager/README.md

 Icon | `Drawable` | `.getAppIcon()` | `.setAppIcon(Drawable)`
 Flags | `Integer` | `.getFlags()` | `.setFlags(Integer)`

-### Other Functionality
+### 3. Other Functionality

-Library also provides functions to quickly sort, compare and check application flags.
+Library also provides functions to quickly compare applications (by their package names) and check application flags.
 More detailed information and examples can be found below.

 ---